All Episodes

 Yes.

-First, I was wondering, how did this technology come about?
+First, I was wondering how did this technology come about?

-Well, the technology, I've slowly and gradually developed it over the last 13 years.
+Well, the technology I've slowly and gradually developed it over the last 13 years.

-And I need to say that reverse speech is a natural function of the mind, so I really, I have discovered something that has always been in existence, and it was really an accidental discovery, really.
+And I need to say that reverse speech is a natural function of the mind.

 You know, most great discoveries have been accidental.

-Right, it's true, it is true.
+Right, it's true.

-And actually, listen, on that note, let me tell you, let me let the cat out of the bag and tell you a very It's a story that I only tell in my training class.
+And actually, listen, on that note, let me tell you, let me let the cat out of the bag and tell you a very story that I only tell in my training class.

-I talk about, I went home that night to rewire a tape player to play it backwards to check the record.
+I talk about I went home that night to rewire a tape player to play it backwards to check the record.

-And I pulled it apart and tried to fix it up and somehow I re-wired it backwards.
+And I pulled it apart and tried to fix it up, and somehow I re-wired it backwards.

-And I thought I had this useless Walkman and I threw it in the junk drawer and when the evangelist came around preaching I said, ah, I've got my backwards playing Walkman that fell in the toilet bowl.
+And when the evangelist came around preaching, I said, oh, I've got my backwards plain Walkman that fell in the toilet bowl.

 I would think reversing the wires to the motor.